LavaMoat/lavamoat.github.io/src/content/docs/contributor/tools.md

 description: About LavaMoat's tools
 ---

-:::caution[For Contributors]
+:::caution[For LavaMoat Developers]

-This document is aimed at **contributors** to the LavaMoat project and the information herein may be of limited interest to end-users.
+This document is aimed at LavaMoat developers; the information herein may be of limited interest to end-users.

 :::